Kansas state parks seeing slower traffic during Labor Day weekend

 With rising inflation costs, he hopes people will still come out.
 He assures potential lake goers there’s still plenty to do on a budget.

-“People’s discretionary income disappears so they don’t have a lot of extra money to spend,” O’Brien explained.
+“People’s discretionary income disappears, so they don’t have a lot of extra money to spend,” O’Brien explained.
 “We offer a lot of products.
-We’re pretty well priced, and we’ve surprised a lot of people how low we actually are.”
+We’re pretty well priced, and we’ve surprised a lot of people with how low we actually are.”

-O’Brien said he has had to dig in his own pocket to make up for the rising costs.
+O’Brien said he has had to dig in his own pocket to compensate for the rising costs.

 “It hurts our profit and our bottom line and doesn’t allow us to do everything we normally would like to do out here at the lake for all the people that come out,” O’Brien said.

-Koppes estimates 100 percent of their utility campsites and cabins are full this weekend, but their primitive campsites are only 70 percent full.
+Koppes estimates that 100% of their utility campsites and cabins are full this weekend, but their primitive campsites are only 70% full.
 Those numbers are still an improvement, though.
-Before COVID, those sites would only be 30 to 40 percent full.
+Before COVID, those sites would only be 30 to 40% full.